Template Basics in Microsoft Word

 function that giving both the name template causes endless confusion.
 They are normally not "attached" to any document and normally

 do not contribute text or styles to any document.
-They are excellent vehicles

-template global with:
+template global in menu versions of Word with:

-folder's contents to choose from.
+folder to choose from.
 You can, though, add a template that is

 located elsewhere.
 Since they don't contribute text and are not used to start